USOPC to add athlete reps in wake of Nassar sex abuse - WHIZ News

 The reforms were approved Thursday and go into effect in January.
 They come with Congress proposing its own, harsher, set of changes , after the scandal exposed the USOPC as deficient when it came to protecting and ensuring the safety of Olympic athletes.

 Athletes will hold 33 percent of the board seats.
-The U.S. Olympians and Paralympians Association and Athletes Advisory Council will collaborate to choose the leaders.
+The alumni-based U.S. Olympians and Paralympians Association along with the Athletes Advisory Council will collaborate to choose those leaders.
+Two of the athlete board members will no longer need to have been active in the previous 10 years — a longstanding rule that blocked a myriad of qualified candidates.

+The USOPC will take more authority in policing national governing bodies and will offer a more detailed set of expectations that make it less difficult to decertify an NGB for noncompliance.